 The Effects of Games on Children

 Games as used in this article include LAN and Online PC Games, Video Arcade Games, Home Console Games and Handheld Computer Games.
 Games has been around for more than thirty (30) years now and has evolved from simple ping-pong into sophisticated role-playing games.
+Services like 1GServerHost provide hassle-free game server hosting too.
 I am sorry that I cannot describe them enough because we never had gaming in our business model when we were still operating a café.

 We cannot deny the truth that LAN and Online Games are in more than eighty (80%) of cafés you find anywhere in the country and they have games as their main source of income.
 And that for the same reason, various local ordinances are being promulgated to regulate entry of students of minor age to café establishments.
 School teachers and parents alike are looking at these games to be the prime cause of truancy among school children nowadays.
 The café would, of course, say and look at the other way around.

 What then are the effects of games on children?
 Are there benefits to gain by children who play games or the negative effects outweigh the positive ones?
 What can parents do to avail of the positive effects of games on their children?

 In the early days, when games are not violent as they are mostly now, researchers found that educational software and games can indeed have several very positive effects on children’s academic skills.
 But when the games became more graphically violent, parents, educators, physicians, and researchers began to question what the impact of these changes might be.
 One could count on 2042 hacks to learn more about the game and make it a lot more interesting.